Watch Brandon Ingram Get Ejected

 The clip of what happened can be seen in the tweet that is embedded below from the Twitter account of Bleacher Report.

-There was only 1:43 left in the game, but the taunting did not seem to warrant the punishment.
+There was only 1:43 left in the game, but the level of taunting did not seem to warrant the punishment.

 Ingram finished the night with 26 points, three rebounds and four assists.